SchedulesDirect/mfdb-json/README.md

 MythTV functions:
 A to Add a new videosource to MythTV
 D to Delete a videosource in MythTV
-L to Link a videosource to a lineup at SD
-R to refresh a videosource with new lineup information Q to Quit
+L to Link a videosource to a lineup at Schedules Direct R to refresh a videosource with new lineup information Q to Quit

 >1
 Three-character ISO-3166-1 alpha3 country code:>USA
 Enter postal code:>60030